Optimal strategies in repeated games with incomplete information: the dependent case: Repeated games with incomplete information

 Reversing the roles of the players one obtains, symmetrically:

-and the result follows then because maxmin $\leq$ minmax. \end{proof}
+The result follows then from the inequality ``maxmin $\leq$ minmax''. \end{proof}

-\paragraph{Comments} Proposition \ref{recprim} provides a recurrence formula satisfied by the values.
-However, none of the players can ``use it'', since the computation of the conditional probability $\pi_{ij}$ involves the strategy of his opponent.
-The situation contrasts with the case of repeated games with incomplete information on one side (i.e. $L$ is a singleton).
-In this case, player $1$ can compute (and controls) the conditional probabilities, so that this formula provides an explicit, recursive way to construct optimal strategies for him (see \cite[Section 3]{sorin02}).
+\paragraph{Comments.} Proposition \ref{recprim} provides a recursive formula satisfied by the values, from the perspective of Player 2.
+Similarly, one can obtain a recursive formula satisfied by the values from the perspective of Player 1, expressing $v_\theta(q,P):=v_\theta(q\otimes P)$ in terms of $v_{\theta^+}(q_{ij},P_i)$ for any $(q,P)\in \De(L)\times \De(K)^L$ and suitably defined conditional probabilities $(q_{ij},P_i)\in \De(L)\times \De(K)^L$ for all $(i,j)$.
+However, neither of these recursive formulae can be used by the players as both probability distributions $p_{ij}$ and $q_{ij}$ depend on the first-stage strategies of the two players.
+The situation contrasts with the case of repeated games with incomplete information on one side (that is, when $L$ is a singleton), where Player 1 observes and controls the conditional probability $p_i\in \De(K)$, so that the primal recursive formula provides an explicit and recursive manner to obtain an optimal strategy for Player 1 (see \cite[Section 3]{sorin02}).

+\begin{remarque} The sequence of weights $\theta^+$ is not defined when $\theta_1=1$, so that neither is the value function $v_{\theta^+}$.
+This, however, does not matter as the primal formula contains the term $(1-\theta_1)v_{\theta^+}$, which is $0$.\end{remarque}